Harshitha78195/SQL-for-Data-Analysis/README.md

-SQL for Data Analysis
-Objective
-This project demonstrates the use of SQL queries to extract, manipulate, and analyze data from an Ecommerce_SQL_Database using PostgreSQL.

-Tools Used
-PostgreSQL

-Dataset
-A simulated e-commerce dataset containing:

-products: List of products with category, price, stock quantity, and date added.

-sales: Records of product sales including quantity and sale date.

-Key Concepts Applied
-Data Retrieval and Filtering: SELECT, WHERE, ORDER BY

-Aggregation: GROUP BY, SUM, AVG, COUNT

-Table Joins: INNER JOIN, LEFT JOIN

-Subqueries: Used for conditional filtering based on aggregate values

-Views: Created reusable views for sales summary

-Indexes: Added to optimize query performance

-SQL Features Demonstrated
-Create and insert data into tables

-Execute analysis queries such as:

-Total products by category

-Products with above-average price

-Total revenue from sales

-Product-wise sales performance

-Use of joins to combine data across tables

-Creation of indexed columns for performance

-Defined views for ongoing analysis

-Deliverables
-ecommerce_analysis.sql: Contains all table definitions, data inserts, and queries.

-Screenshots folder: Includes output screenshots of each major query.

-Outcome
-Hands-on experience in querying and analyzing structured data using PostgreSQL.
-This project builds foundational skills in SQL for real-world data analysis tasks.
+# SQL for Data Analysis – Ecommerce Dataset

+## Objective
+This project demonstrates how to use **PostgreSQL** for performing data analysis on a structured **Ecommerce SQL Database**.
+It includes creation of tables, data insertion, and a variety of SQL queries to extract insights from the data.

+---

+## Tools Used
+- PostgreSQL
+- SQL (DDL & DML)
+- pgAdmin or any PostgreSQL client

+---

+## Dataset Overview
+Two tables were created:
+- `products`: Stores details about ecommerce products.
+- `sales`: Stores sales transaction records linked to products.

+---

+## SQL Concepts Covered
+- Basic Queries: `SELECT`, `WHERE`, `ORDER BY`, `GROUP BY`
+- Joins: `INNER JOIN`, `LEFT JOIN`
+- Subqueries
+- Aggregate Functions: `SUM`, `AVG`
+- Views for summarized analysis
+- Index creation for query optimization

+---

+## Deliverables
+- `ecommerce_analysis.sql`: SQL file containing:
+  - Table creation
+  - Data insertion (20+ rows)
+  - Analysis queries
+- `/screenshots`: Folder containing screenshots of query results

+---

+## Learning Outcome
+- Gained hands-on experience in querying structured data
+- Learned to analyze sales trends, revenue, and product insights
+- Practiced query optimization with indexing

+---

+##  How to Use
+1. Import `ecommerce_analysis.sql` into your PostgreSQL environment.
+2. Run queries sequentially or as needed.
+3. Refer to `/screenshots` for expected outputs.

+---